-Prerequisites: Intro to Journalism/Photojournalism or Instructor Approval Students in yearbook are responsible for planning, writing, editing, designing, and completing one volume of the Newtonia, the NHS yearbook.
+Students in yearbook are responsible for planning, writing, editing, designing, and completing one volume of the Newtonia, the NHS yearbook or the production of Cardinal TV Broadcasting.
 Students develop and use the skills they learned in Photojournalism to record a history of the school year for students, faculty, and staff in a responsible journalistic manner.
 The course may be repeated for elective credit.
 Priority will be given to upper classmen who have met prerequisites.

-Advanced Speech and Communication (2030) One Credit, Half Block Grades 11, 12 This course is designed to give students experiences in a variety of speaking and listening situations.
+Advanced Speech and Communication (2030) One Credit, Half Block Grades 11, 12 Will not be offered in the 2021-2022 school year

+This course is designed to give students experiences in a variety of speaking and listening situations.
 Attention is given to topic selection, research, speech preparation and speech presentation.
 As time permits additional emphasis is placed on any of a variety of communication experiences including interpersonal communication, listening skills, interview techniques, informative speaking, and persuasive speaking.
 Students will practice presenting a variety of speeches to the class.
 The speaking situation is considered from the listener's viewpoint as well as the speaker's, thus giving the student experience in evaluating the speeches of others as well as in the writing of speeches.
 The class should be a benefit to anyone wanting to improve his or her communication skills, especially those considering majors or careers in communication related fields.